Common Misperceptions: Limitations of the ACS for MRP

 Sex x Education x Race .
 These variable codes are encoded in

-See their help pages for more information.
-A detailed list of limitations to come.
+See their help pages for more information and their limitations.

 Collapsing variable codes